zxkevinxz/ai-hero/courses/06-agents/00.9-planning/01-intro/article.md

 Instead of actually planning they are simply retrieving things from their corpus that look like plans.

-However this may be because we don't know how to use LLM's the right way in order to generate plans.
+However this may be because we don't know how to use LLMs the right way in order to generate plans.

 Planning is, at its core, a search problem.
 You search among different paths to the goal, you predict the outcome of each path and you pick the path with the most promising outcome.